Big Data analytics in life sciences

 CBRC works on problems of data integration and its application to life sciences relying on Big Data analytics solutions with focus on two domains:

-In the Metabolic engineering and synthetic biology domain, CBRC aims to develop computationally driven methodologies, tools and resources to enable, enhance and speed up development and design of efficient microbial cell factories (MCFs) (microorganisms engineered and optimized to produce biomass or specific chemicals for industrial use) and to validate the same in well-designed experiments).
+In the Microbial Engineering Informatics domain, CBRC aims to develop computationally driven methodologies, tools and resources to enable, enhance and speed up development and design of efficient microbial cell factories (MCFs) (microorganisms engineered and optimized to produce biomass or specific chemicals for industrial use) and to validate the same in well-designed experiments).

 - Bioinformatics software and knowledgebases